 Deliver the goods

 So, the customer has found the right item, navigated to the checkout and paid for their order.
 Fantastic!
 Now you need to consider how the goods will be delivered to them.
 Most companies will charge for postage and packaging, but it may be worth considering free delivery for orders over a certain value.
 You will also need to take the size and weight of products into account when deciding how much to charge for delivery.
-Lastly, you might also want to think about offering a click-and-collect service and let customers come and pick up the items they’ve ordered themselves.
+Lastly, you might also want to think about offering a click-and-collect service and let customers come and pick up the items they’ve ordered themselves for your online business in Kenya.
 That way, customers can often receive their purchases sooner and avoid paying extra for delivery.